vemv/claude-code/README.md

-;; allowing Claude to output unlimited content without truncation ;; Note: This may consume more memory for very large outputs and can ;; cause performance issues with long Claude sessions (setq claude-code-eat-never-truncate-claude-buffer t)
+;; allowing Claude to output unlimited content without truncation ;; Note: This may consume more memory for very large outputs and can ;; cause performance issues with long Claude sessions ;; OBSOLETE: This variable is obsolete as of version 0.4.0 (setq claude-code-eat-never-truncate-claude-buffer t)
 ```